Brussels Airport

 Brussels Airport (Note: Luchthaven Brussel; Aéroport de Bruxelles; Flughafen Brüssel) is the main international airport of Belgium.
-It is located in the municipality of Zaventem in Flemish Brabant, 12 km northeast of Brussels.
+It is located in the municipality of Zaventem in Flemish Brabant, 6.5 NM northeast of Brussels.
 Also informally known as Brussels-National Airport (Note: Luchthaven Brussel-Nationaal; Aéroport de Bruxelles-National; Flughafen Brüssel-National) or Brussels-Zaventem Airport, (Note: Luchthaven Brussel-Zaventem; Aéroport de Bruxelles-Zaventem; Flughafen Brüssel-Zaventem) Brussels Airport handled more than 26 million passengers in 2019, making it the 26th-busiest airport in Europe.
 It is home to around 260 companies, together directly employing 20,000 people and serves as the home base for Brussels Airlines and TUI fly Belgium.
-BRU covers 1,245 hectares (3,076 acres) and contains three runways.
+The airport covers 1,245 hectares (3,076 acres) and contains three runways.

-The company operating the airport is known as The Brussels Airport Company N.V./S.A.; before 19 October 2006, the name was BIAC (Brussels International Airport Company), which was created by Belgian law through a merger of BATC with the ground operations departments of the RLW/RVA.
-The airport is owned primarily by the Flemish and Belgian government, who own 39% and 25% respectively.
-The other 36% is owned by Macquarie Group (Macquarie European Infrastructure Fund I and Macquarie European Infrastructure Fund III).

 On 22 March 2016, the airport's departures hall was severely damaged by two terrorist bomb blasts.
 The airport was closed until 3 April 2016, when it was reopened with temporary facilities at less than 20% of its previous capacity.
-It has since returned to full operations, with a record of 90,000 passengers on 29 July 2016.
+It has since returned to full operations, with the same year record of 90,000 passengers on 29 July 2016.
+In 2019 the airport handled it's busiest day ever with 96,000 passengers on 2 August.

+The airport is owned primarily by the Flemish and Belgian government, who own 39% and 25% respectively.